 My driving was fine, can the officer pull me over?

 He did pull you over!
-The officer needs an articulable reasonable suspicion to believe you committed, were committing, or were about to commit, a crime.
+The officer needs a reasonable suspicion to believe you committed, were committing, or were about to commit a crime.
 If the judge finds the officer did not have a basis to make the stop, that may be a defense in court.
 It is not a defense at Motor Vehicle Administration (MVA) hearings unless it can be shown that the officer was acting in bad faith.

 2. What should I say if I'm stopped by a police officer and he asks me if I've been drinking?